cloudfoundry-attic/cf-abacus/lib/cf/renewer/README.md

 * check if the doc is not "stop" usage (`current_instance_memory: 0`)
 * skip/filter out the "stopped" usage
 * re-submit the active usage for the current month

+:warning: **Warning:** :warning:
+The `cf-renewer` app supports only plans with "pure" time-based metrics.
+This means that any usage docs with metering plan that has both discrete and time-based metrics will be ignored !